CLImage: Human-Annotated Datasets for Complementary-Label Learning: Conclusion

-Next, we take a closer look at the collected complementary labels.
+Next, we closely examine the collected complementary labels.
 We first analyze the error rates of the collected labels, and then verify whether the transition matrix is uniform or not.
-Finally, we end with an analysis on the behavior of the human annotators observed in the label collection protocol.

-\paragraph{Observation 1: noise rate compared to ordinary label collection} We first look at the noise rate of the collected complementary labels.
+Finally, we end with an analysis on the behavior of the human annotators observed in the label collection protocol. \textbf{Observation 1: noise rate compared to ordinary label collection} We first look at the noise rate of the collected complementary labels.
 A complementary label is considered to be incorrect if it is actually the ordinary label.
-The mean error rate made by the human annotators is 3.93\% for CLCIFAR10 and 2.80\% for CLCIFAR20.
-Although it is not a fair comparison due to the different protocols, we compare to the noise rate of the CIFAR-N dataset \cite{wei2022learning} for reference.
-The noise rate on CIFAR10-N and CIFAR100N-coarse are around 18\% and 25.60\%, respectively.
-This difference suggests that the collected complementary labels could be less noisy than the ordinary ones.
-On the other hand, if we compare the human annotators to a random annotator who always annotates the label randomly, the results become different.
-A random annotator achieves a noise rate of $\frac{1}{K}$ for complementary label annotation and a noise rate of $\frac{K-1}{K}$ for ordinary label annotation.
-If we compare the human annotators to a random annotator, then for CLCIFAR10, human annotators have $60.7$\% less noisy labels than the random annotator whereas for CIFAR10-N, human anotators have $80$\% less noisy labels.
+The mean error rate made by the human annotators is 3.93\% for CLCIFAR10, 2.80\% for CLCIFAR20, 5.19\% for CLMicroImageNet10 and 3.21\% for CLMicroImageNet20.
+In theory, we can estimate a random annotator achieves a noise rate of $\frac{1}{K}$ for complementary label annotation and a noise rate of $\frac{K-1}{K}$ for ordinary label annotation.
+If we compare the human annotators to a random annotator, then for CLCIFAR10, human annotators have $60.7$\% less noisy labels than the random annotator whereas for CIFAR10-N, human anotators have $78.17$\% less noisy labels.
 This demonstrates that human annotators are more competent compared to a random annotator in the ordinary-label annotation.
-Similarly, human annotators have $44$\% less noise than a random annotator for CLCIFAR20 and $73.05$\% less noise for CIFAR100N-coarse.
+Similarly, human annotators have $44$\% less noise than a random annotator for CLCIFAR20 and $73.05$\% less noise for CIFAR100N-coarse \citep{wei2022learning}.
 This observation reveals that while the absolute noise rate is lower in annotating complementary labels, it may be more difficult to be competent against random labels than the ordinary label annotation.